tesseract-ocr/tessdoc/VGSLSpecs.md

 Mp<y>,<x> Maxpool the input, reducing each (y,x) rectangle to a single value.
 ```

-### Full Example: A 1-D LSTM capable of high quality OCR.
+### Full Example: A 1-D LSTM capable of high quality OCR

 `[1,1,0,48 Lbx256 O1c105]`